bantabanta/legerelibrum/README.md

 git clone https://github.com/bantabanta/legere-librum.git
 ```

 install dependencies:
 ```bash
 npm install
 ```

 Run the app in development mode:
 ```bash
 npm start
 ```

-You should now see the interactive webapp in your browser; if you don't see it simply navigate to [http://localhost:3000/](http://localhost:3000).
+You should now see the interactive webapp in your browser.
+If you don't, simply navigate to [http://localhost:3000/](http://localhost:3000).

 ### NOTE